gmalakar/Flouds.VectorDB/README.md

 3. **Configure settings:**
    - Edit [app/config/appsettings.json](app/config/appsettings.json) for your Milvus and server settings.
    - Optionally, create environment-specific overrides such as [app/config/appsettings.development.json](app/config/appsettings.development.json).
-   - You can override any setting using environment variables.
+   - You can override any setting using environment variables or the `.env` file.

 4. **Run the server:**
    ```sh